Noise Levels in Calico Ridge, Henderson, NV | Find Quiet Neighborhoods With Our Sound Map

 Eastern Calico Ridge

-Southern Calico Ridge sounds about 29% louder than Northern Calico Ridge to the human ear, a 3.7 dBA gap.
+To the human ear, noise in southern Calico Ridge sounds about 29% louder than in eastern Calico Ridge, a 3.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from E Galleria Dr do you need to be?